Happily Ever After Book Nerd Recommendation

 References to kidnapping, gangs, human trafficking, abuse

-Character with epilepsy
+Heroine with epilepsy

-Character with PTSD, depression and suicidal thoughts
+Hero with PTSD, depression, and suicidal thoughts (discussed)

 Edward “Easy” Cantrell knows better than most the pain of not being able to save those he loves–which is why he is not going to let Jenna Dean out of his sight.
 He may have just met her, but Jenna’s the first person to make him feel alive since that devastating day in the desert more than a year ago.